strapi/documentation/docusaurus/docs/dev-docs/api/rest/guides/understanding-populate.md

 **With `populate[0]=category`**

-With the `populate[0]=category` added to the request, we explicitly ask to include some information about `category`, which is a relation field that links the `articles` and the `category` content-types.
+With `populate[0]=category` added to the request, we explicitly ask to include some information about `category`, which is a relation field that links the `articles` and the `categories` content-types.

-The following example is the full response for all 4 `articles` content-types found in the FoodAdvisor database.
+The following example is the full response for all 4 entries from the `articles` content-type.

-Notice that the response now includes additional lines with the `category` field for each article (see highlighted lines):
+Notice that the response now includes additional data with the `category` field for each article (see highlighted lines):

 <ApiCall noSideBySide>
 <Request title="Example request">